 - Luke 22:24-26: A dispute also arose among them as to which of them was considered to be greatest.
 Jesus said to them, “The kings of the Gentiles lord it over them; and those who exercise authority over them call themselves Benefactors.
 But you are not to be like that.
 Instead, the greatest among you should be like the youngest, and the one who rules like the one who serves.”

-- Jesus left us an example of servant leadership in John 13:3-14 when he took on the role of the lowest servant and washed his disciples feet.
+- Jesus left us an example of servant leadership in John 13:3-14.

 - Philippians 2:5,7: In your relationships with one another, have the same mindset as Christ Jesus, who …. made himself nothing by taking the very nature of a servant ….